-But as Robert Wildman, Ph.D., RD, co-author of the textbook "Sports and Fitness Nutrition," says in his article "How to Pick the Perfect Protein Powder," "Not all proteins are created equal.
-There are several protein types to choose from, each with their own unique aspects and potential benefits."
+But as Robert Wildman, Ph.D., RD, co-author of the textbook "Sports and Fitness Nutrition," says in his article "How to Pick the Perfect Protein Powder," "Not all are created equal.
+There are several protein supplement types to choose from, each with their own unique aspects and potential benefits."

 Whey concentrate is the most popular form of protein powder, because it's easy to find, mixes well, and gets absorbed quickly.
 It is usually between 70-80 percent protein, with the rest of the mass coming from carbs, fats, and moisture.
 It can also be used before or after exercise and as a protein-rich snack between meals.